-Date for next review: September 2024
+Date for next review: September 2025

-Review in Sept 2025

 If not superseded by new government changes to RSE Framework deadlines.

 Including Drugs Education (Appendix 1) & Sex and Relationships Education (Appendix 2)

 This policy has been written to ensure we are meeting the requirements of National Curriculum, and incorporates SEAL materials and Every Child Matters guidance (2004).
 It also reflects that we are following the Wiltshire Learn4Life Scheme of Work.
 This policy now incorporates, as appendices, policies for both SRE (Sex and Relationships Education) and Drugs Education.